mattpocock/sextant/packages/docs/public/test-driven-development-with-sextant.md

 });
 ```

-> The `notFound` and `noPermission` cases will fail for now, because we are returning a mocked `USER` event from our function.
+The `notFound` and `noPermission` cases will fail, because we are returning a mocked `USER` event from our function.
+If we were to continue developing this, we'd need to use a mocker like [jest.mock](https://jestjs.io/docs/en/mock-functions) to test how the function performed when things failed.
+But let's leave it here for now.

 #### feature.mockEvent